anima-research/connectome-adapters/README.md

 3) History First Principle.
 When a new conversation is detected, history is always sent before the triggering message.
 This provides the LLM with conversation context before it needs to respond.
 4) Event Tracking Scope.
 The adapter emits edit/delete/reaction/pin/unpin events for messages that are actively tracked in the conversation manager.
 These events are only tracked for messages in the current context window.
 Changes to messages outside the tracked history (very old messages) are not monitored or reported.
 This design choice balances comprehensive tracking with efficient resource usage.
 5) History Transience.
 If history is fetched but not stored in the adapter's cache, subsequent modifications to those messages will not generate events.
 The adapter prioritizes tracking recent and active conversations rather than maintaining a complete historical record.
 6) On-Demand History Retrieval.
 The adapter supports explicit history fetching via requests from the framework.
 This allows the connectome framework to obtain more context when needed for a conversation.
 Requests require either `after` or `before` parameter.
-Parameters must be timestamps in milliseconds (Unix epoch).
+Parameters must be timestamps converted to int (Unix epoch).
+When adapter receives a new request to fetch history, it will check if necessary params are present; if everything is fine, then it will fetch history and emit `history_fetched` event.
+If required params are missing, there will be no event emitted.
 7) Caching Strategy.
 The adapter first attempts to serve history requests from its cache.
 If the requested messages aren't in cache, the adapter will fetch them from platforms.
 This approach minimizes API usage while maintaining responsive performance.
 8) Cache Utilization.
 Fetched history is cached according to the `cache_fetched_history` configuration setting.
 When enabled, this improves performance for repeated history requests and reduces API load.
 Cache entries respect the configured TTL (time-to-live) settings to manage memory usage.
 9) Attachments handling.
 All attachment content is transmitted through Socket.IO to LLMs.
 This creates a practical limit on attachment size.
 When multiple attachments are in a single message, their combined size must be considered.
 Additionally, the attachment cache contains potentially sensitive information, therefore, manual cleanup is required when decommissioning an adapter permanently.
 Regular automated cleaning helps minimize data exposure risk.